iMoneza/imoneza-php-api/docs/03-options.md

 #### `iMoneza\Options\Management\SaveResource`

-This is used to save a new resource.
+This is used to save a new resource or update an existing one.
 The following setters are available:

 - `setExternalKey()` Use this to set the resource key (or external ID) of the resource.